The Craft of Puppetry: How to Create Characters and Perform

 The director of the group wanted to do the Cinderella story.
 The construction of the puppets and the stage was not a problem.
 However, designing and making Cinderella’s mice-drawn carriage and turning the mice into men became a challenge.
 The most difficult item was making her crystal clear shoe.
 There was also a need for miniature lighting.

 Some scenes were solved with shadow puppetry.
-If a physical productt could not be made or if there was a transition problem the shadow puppets came to the rescue.
+If a physical product could not be made or if there was a transition problem, the shadow puppets came to the rescue.

 Arts and Skills Requirements